Laxus8120/AirLine_Booking_Backend_API/NOTES.md

     -/test (Later)

-## To save sensitive information
+## To save sensitive Variable

-> to save the sensitive information we use enviroment information.
+> to save the sensitive information we use enviroment variable.

-### what are enviroment information ?
+### what are enviroment variable?
 * It is a dynamic name value which can affect the way of running process.
 * The value of these value can change over time And we can manually change it .
 * And, you dont need to save this variable in your project, what you can do is save these variable in your enviorment.